Wendell Carter Jr.: Personal life

-Wendell's father, Wendell Sr., played professional basketball in the Dominican Republic after playing college basketball at Delta State.
+Wendell's father, Wendell Sr., played professional basketball in the Dominican Republic after playing college basketball at Delta State University.
 His mother, Kylia Carter, played basketball at the University of Mississippi.
-Carter Jr.'s parents stressed academics to him from a young age, ultimately culminating in his interest in a school like Duke University.
-On February 23, 2018 Carter was 1 of 25 college players identified in an FBI investigation as having received impermissible benefits as a college athlete as a result of his mother allegedly having had her lunch paid for by an agent nine months before he signed to play for Duke.
+On February 23, 2018, Carter was 1 of 25 college players identified in an FBI investigation as having received impermissible benefits as a college athlete as a result of his mother allegedly having had her lunch paid for by an agent nine months before he signed to play for Duke.